msikma/Easy3DS/readme.md

 * `assets/RTP2000` - RPG Maker 2000 RTP
 * `assets/RTP2003` - RPG Maker 2003 RTP

+CIA files will end up in `out/` and temp files will be written to `tmp/` and removed after the build finishes.

 ### Preparing assets

 In order to build games for 3DS we'll need an **icon**, **banner** and **audio** file.
 These should be placed in a folder called `3DS` in the game's files.
 Additionally we need a **metadata** file named `info.cfg` which contains the title, author and a unique CIA ID.